jeremytammik/tbc/a/1951_disable_error_failure.md

 ####<a name="3"></a> Migrating Add-Ins to Revit 2023

-Eric Boehlke of [truevis BIM Consulting](https://truevis.com) shares his experience and detailed process of [upgrading Revit API apps for newer Revit versions](https://revthat.com/upgrading-revit-api-apps-for-newer-revit-versions).
+Eric Boehlke of [truevis BIM Consulting](https://truevis.com) shares his experience and detailed illustrated process of [upgrading Revit API apps for newer Revit versions](https://revthat.com/upgrading-revit-api-apps-for-newer-revit-versions).

 For The Building Coder's notes on the topic this time around, please simply search this site